basham/swit-workshop-impact/slides.md

 Social welfare.
 Economy.
 Infrastructure.
 Security.

 Notes:
 Governmental goals is often more ambitious and broad.
-It may involve social welfare, infrastructure, or security.
+It may involve social welfare, the economy, infrastructure, or security.